 2. Diane Peppler Resource Center personnel are available to accompany survivors and provide support during hospital or medical exams, contact with law enforcement personnel, during campus judicial hearings, and for local court.
 The Diane Peppler Resource Center is a community agency that ensures survivors’ confidentiality as per MICHIGAN COMP.
 LAW 600.2157A(1985)

-3. The University counseling center, comprising male and female staff members, is located in the lower level of the library (LBR 119A).
-The center provides licensed professional counseling to University students as well as coordinating services provided through community agencies.
+3. The University counseling center, comprising male and female staff members, is located on the corner of Easterday and Meridian (next to the Health CARE Center).
+The center is staffed by licensed mental health professionals who are able to provide individual counseling as well as coordinate services provided through community agencies.
 The center also will work with survivors to assist them with their academic requirements, housing arrangements and other University departments.
-Confidentiality is assured at the University’s Counseling Center per Michigan Statute (MCLA-600.2165), FERPA Act of 1974 and Public Health Code Part 181-Sec 18117 qualifies relations and communications between client and Licensed Professional Counselor as privileged
+Confidentiality is assured per MICHIGAN COMP.
+LAW 600.2157A.

 G. In Closing

 1. All members of the Lake Superior State University community share a responsibility for upholding this policy as we strive to attain our goal of creating a violence-free community.